Norceis/nlp2/readme.md

 Having those 2 differently formatted sample groups I needed to standardize them into one format - which is the first one. is done in **data_standardization.ipynb**, also moving the finished function to **util.py**.

-## <center> Part 2 - data analysis and preprocessing
+## <center> Part 2 - data exploration and analysis
+During this step I toyed with plotly possibilites and managed to group data into different iPhone 11 models in order to check if progressing time series affects the prices.
+The results of this step are summarized in **02_data_exploration.ipynb** and also are available in Streamlit interface for preview.
+This step uses code that I came up with in the next part - my reasoning is detailed there more thoroughly.

+## <center> Part 3 - data preprocessing
-After tackling the problem of standardizing data I have started to explore and transform the data according to the problem specification **data_preprocessing.ipynb**:
+After tackling the problem of standardizing and exploration of data I have started to transform the data according to the problem specification **data_preprocessing.ipynb**:
 1. At first I check visually if the structure of the data is correct after standardization
 2. I study how many empty fields are in the data and also I look at different values and their